mawelous/yamop-laravel/README.md

 ## What's that?
 This is yet another, open source, and very simple [MongoDB](http://www.mongodb.org/) ODM for [Laravel 4](http://www.laravel.com/).
 It works like the standard MongoDB PHP extension interface but returns objects instead of arrays (as ODM).
 Queries stay the same.
-One of the coolest features are joins which allow you to query for related objects.
+One of its coolest features are joins which allow you to query for related objects.
 This version for Laravel is based on [Yamop](https://github.com/mawelous/yamop) which can be included into any PHP project.
 In addition to the standard features it supports Laravel based authentication.

 <a name="requirements"></a>